Buuber28/Buuber28/README.md

 # Hi, I'm Bruno

-I'm a Bioinformatics B.Sc. student at TUM and LMU Munich with a strong interest in software development, data analysis, and computational biology.
+I'm a Bioinformatics B.Sc. student at TUM and LMU Munich with interest in software development, data analysis, and computational biology.

 My main technical strengths are Java, Python, and R. I enjoy building practical tools and pipelines, especially at the intersection of biology, data, and software engineering.